 Student, part-time.
 See Part-time student.

 Supervised labs.
-Compulsory learning activities in some of our science courses that take place in person at specified times and locations.
+Compulsory learning activities in some of AU's science courses that take place in person at specified times and locations.
 These lab sessions concentrate a great deal of work in a short period of time—usually from two to eight days.
 The sessions are conducted in teaching laboratories in buildings owned or leased by AU.
 Science lab information.

 Supplemental examination.
 An additional examination written by a student to improve the mark received on the original examination.
 The higher of the two marks is accepted.